nanocurrency/nano-node/SECURITY.md

 ## Reporting a Vulnerability

-To report security issues in the Nano protocol, please send an email to security@nano.org and CC of the following security team members.
+To report security issues in the Nano protocol, please send an email to security@nano.org and CC the following security team members.
 It is strongly recommended to encrypt the email using GPG and the pubkeys below can be used for this purpose.

 | GitHub Username | Email | GPG Pubkey |
 |-----------------------|--------|-----------------|